NaitLee/xon-cn-ext/README.en-US.md

 Then, “install” the pack:

-- Go to [releases](https://github.com/NaitLee/xon-chs-ext/releases) and fetch a `.pk3` file, put to data directory
+- Go to [releases](https://github.com/NaitLee/xon-chs-ext/releases) and fetch a `.pk3` file (of `zh-cn` or `zh-tw`, according to your preference), put to data directory
   And *rename* the file as `~xon-chs-ext.pk3`, note that leading tilde.

 - Or, `cd` to data directory and clone this repository: `git clone https://github.com/NaitLee/xon-chs-ext`
-  And *rename* the repository folder as `~xon-chs-ext.pk3dir`
+  Then, *rename* the repository folder as `~xon-chs-ext.pk3dir`
+  After that, switch to corresponding branch: `git checkout zh-cn/zh-tw/main`

 After that, optionally:

-- Get the newest vanilla Simp.
-Chinese translation file of Xonotic, [click here to download](https://gitlab.com/xonotic/xonotic-data.pk3dir/-/raw/master/common.zh_CN.po?inline=false), put to data directory, to gather newest progress & corrections inside.
+- Get the newest vanilla Chinese translation file of Xonotic: [Simplified Chinese](https://gitlab.com/xonotic/xonotic-data.pk3dir/-/raw/master/common.zh_CN.po?inline=false) | [Traditional Chinese](https://gitlab.com/xonotic/xonotic-data.pk3dir/-/raw/master/common.zh_TW.po?inline=false)\*, put to data directory, to gather newest progress & corrections inside.

+\* Traditional Chinese translation isn’t complete yet, please wait for contributors to fulfill it.
+Or try to convert from Simplified translation with [OpenCC](https://github.com/BYVoid/OpenCC).

 - If the default pixel font (Unifont) isn’t beautiful, customize it.
+Put your favorite `.ttf` (or `.otf`) font to data directory, and rename it as `font.ttf` (or `font.otf`).
-Get Noto CJK fonts from [here](https://github.com/googlefonts/noto-cjk/releases) (for this pack, recommends [Subset OTFs of Simp.
-Chinese](https://github.com/googlefonts/noto-cjk/releases/download/Sans2.004/18_NotoSansSC.zip)), decompress, pick a satisfying variant, put to data directory and rename it as `font.otf`.
+  For example, get suitable Noto CJK fonts from [here](https://github.com/googlefonts/noto-cjk/releases), decompress and pick a satisfying variant,

 Finally, start the game and enjoy.